-The #aCreativeDC FIELD GUIDES are local resources for the creative community:
+The #aCreativeDC RESOURCES are field guides for the creative community:

-The #aCreativeDC FIELD GUIDE to COWORKING + MAKER SPACES
+The #aCreativeDC RESOURCE for COWORKING + MAKER SPACES

 recommends shared workspaces for individuals, some more informal than others.

 These are places where creative work + making happens – some membership-based;

 some you can just D R O P on into.

 last update: July 2017